 For purposes of the intersection of NEPA and the NGA, the NGA designated the former Federal Power Commission as the "lead agency" for NEPA purposes.
 15 U.S.C. § 717n.
 The lead agency prepares NEPA documents for an action that falls within the jurisdiction of multiple federal agencies.
-FERC has since generally filled that role for LNG export and import decisions.
+In this case, the U.S. Department of Transportation's Maritime Administration (MARAD) and the U.S. Coast Guard (USCG) will fill that role, preparing the NEPA documents for the LNG export terminal as part of the agencies' deepwater port licensing process under the Deepwater Port Act, 33 U.S.C.
+1501, et seq.
 See 10 C.F.R. § 1021.342 (providing for interagency cooperation).
-Whether or not FERC takes a lead role, however, DOE's ultimate NEPA obligations are the same: DOE may not move forward until the full scope of the action it is considering - here, the approval of LNG export - has been properly considered.
-Thus, if the NEPA analysis FERC prepares in its capacity as lead agency is inadequate to fully inform DOE/FE's decision or discharge DOE/FE's NEPA obligations, DOE/FE must prepare a separate EIS.14
+Sierra Club does not oppose DOE acting as a cooperating agency, with another agency leading NEPA review.
+Whichever agency plays the lead NEPA role, however, DOE's ultimate NEPA obligations are the same: DOE may not move forward until the full scope of the action it is considering - here, the approval of LNG export - has been properly considered.
+Thus, if the NEPA analysis that another agency prepares is inadequate to fully inform DOE/FE's decision or discharge DOE/FE's NEPA obligations, DOE/FE must prepare a separate EIS.
+13